fisharebest/webtrees/modules_v3/googlemap/googlemap_readme.txt

 ﻿README file for the Google Maps™ module for webtrees

-The files in this archive should be extracted into your modules directory.
+The files in this archive should be extracted into your modules folder.

 These are the instruction on getting your Google Maps™ interface to work: